MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/enterprise-scale-landing-zone.md

 ![Construction Set Architecture](media\windowsvirtualdesktoparchitecture.png)

-### Implementation with Azure Resource Manager (ARM) Templates for Remote Desktop services
+### Implementation with Azure Resource Manager (ARM) Templates for Remote Desktop Services

 ARM Windows Virtual Desktop Templates are a collection of the Infrastructure as Code ARM Template to deploy a Windows Virtual Desktop environment on Azure.